“So how does this ChatGPT thing actually work?”

 My mom loves cooking, so this analogy clicked even through the distance:

 “A traditional computer program is like following a recipe exactly.
-If the recipe says ‘add 500 grams of flour,’ that’s what it does: no more, no less.
+If the recipe says ‘add 500 grams of flour,’ that’s what it does.
+No improvising.

 But an LLM is more like an experienced chef who’s studied thousands of recipes.
-This chef doesn’t follow exact instructions.
-Instead, they’ve developed an intuition about cooking.
-If you ask them to make a pasta dish with the ingredients in your fridge, they can improvise something that makes sense, even if they’ve never made that exact dish before.”
+They don’t follow exact instructions.
+They’ve built up an intuition about cooking.
+If you ask them to make a pasta dish with whatever’s in your fridge, they can wing it, even if they’ve never made that exact dish before.”

 When she asked for a bit more detail, I shared my screen and drew a simple diagram as I broke it down into five steps:

-1. Training Data: “First, they feed the AI system with massive amounts of text: books, articles, websites, and more.”
+1. Training data: Feed the AI massive amounts of text: books, articles, websites.

-My mom then asked the million-dollar question through her slightly laggy FaceTime connection: “But does it actually understand what it’s saying?”
+My mom then asked the question everyone eventually gets to, through her slightly laggy FaceTime connection: “But does it actually understand what it’s saying?”

 “That’s the big debate,” I told her.
-“It’s like a super-advanced parrot that’s incredibly good at mimicking human language patterns.
+“It’s like a very advanced parrot that’s gotten so good at mimicking human language patterns that it can fool you.
 It doesn’t ‘understand’ in the way humans do.
-It has no experiences, emotions, or consciousness.
+No experiences, no emotions, no consciousness.

 But it’s so good at predicting language patterns that it can fake understanding very convincingly.
 It’s like how a mirror reflects your image without actually ‘seeing’ you.”